alebgz-91/queens/README.md

 - serves the staged data via FastAPI,
 - exposes a CLI and Python facade for querying and export.

-Think of it as the royal counterpart to DUKES 👑 — a principled, machine-readable layer over DESNZ publications (DUKES, Energy Trends).
+Think of it as the royal counterpart to DUKES — a principled, machine-readable layer over DESNZ publications (DUKES, Energy Trends etc.).

 ---